Mistakes to Avoid Reduce Returns

 Not Mobile-Friendly

 Size charts that are impossible to read on phones.
+Over 60% of e-commerce traffic is mobile!

 10